 Which can be vastly reduced when using a file or email encryption like Azure’s Information Protection

-How Azure Information Protection for GDPR Emails Keeps You Compliant
+How AIP for GDPR Emails Keeps You Compliant

 Azure Information Protection (AIP) is a cloud-based service that allows you to protect any sensitive and confidential data through encryption.
 You can protect local data you keep on your devices or data that you store in the cloud.
 When you send that data outside of your company, the encryption remains in place because it’s active at a file-level.